phyber/jail_exporter/README.md

 The exporter needs to run as `root` in order to have enough permission to execute the [`rctl_get_racct(2)`] calls.

-A no port or `rc(8)` script is available yet, but work on a port will happen soon.
+No port or `rc(8)` script is available yet, but work on a port will happen soon.

 ## Exposed Metrics